PJWalker/daggerheart/content/Items/Corrector Sprite.md

 ---
+publish: "true"
-tags: [uncommon]
+tags: [Item]
 ---
+# Corrector Sprite

- A tiny sprite who sits in the curve of your ear canal and whispers helpful advice during combat.
-Once per short rest, you may take advantage on an attack roll.
+This tiny sprite sits in the curve of your ear canal and whispers helpful advice during combat.
+Once per short rest, you can gain advantage on an attack roll.

- *Do not give them your true name*